-Goal Name Public Facilities and Infrastructure Improvements 1 Goal With CDBG funds, the City will continue public improvements in the Pollard Mills neighborhood with new storm water drains, curbs, gutters, sidewalks, and street reconstruction.
-Description CDBG Funds will be used to reconstruct steps, sidewalks, and handrails at DeBord Terrace.
+Goal Name Public Facilities and Infrastructure Improvements 1 Goal Description With CDBG funds, the City will continue public improvements in the Pollard Mills neighborhood with the replacement of curbs, gutters, and sidewalks, street reconstruction, and storm water drains.
+CDBG Funds will be used to reconstruct steps, sidewalks, and handrails at DeBord Terrace.
 Improving infrastructure while reducing barriers.
-Goal Name Minimize or Prevent Homelessness 2 Goal Description In order to minimize or prevent homelessness the City of Ashland has designated 2020 CDBG funding to the following public services agencies: Safe Harbor, Salvation Army, and Shelter of Hope.
-Funding will assist in the operation of homeless shelters and providing services to assist at risk and homeless families.
-Goal Name Safe Adequate Affordable Housing 3 Goal Description The City of Ashland's goal is to rehabilitate 1 home each year.
+Goal Name Minimize or Prevent Homelessness 2 Goal Description In order to minimize or prevent homelessness the City of Ashland has designated 2020 CDBG funding to the following public services agencies: CAReS, Ashland Community Kitchen, Hillcrest Bruce, Safe Harbor and Shelter of Hope.
+Goal Name Safe Adequate Affordable Housing 3 Goal Description The City of Ashland's goal is to rehabilitate 2 homes each year.
 The City of Ashland will utilize funds for one code enforcement officer in the target LMI neighborhoods of East Central and City Central.

-Goal Name Ensure Adequate and Dependable Public Facilities 4 Provide safe public facilities that provide meet the needs of the community.
-Goal Description The Ashland Senior Center provides a safe location for meals, services, socialization, and activities for senior citizens.
-2000.10 Funding is allocated to Shelter of Hope for damaged flooring.
-The current flooring is a safety risk to residents and staff.
+Goal Name Ensure Adequate and dependable public facilities Goal Provide safe public facilities that provide meet the needs of the community.
+4 Description The Ashland Child Development Center assists homeless families by providing care for children while the guardian(s) receive services from community partners.
+Guardian(s) are able to receive services from Community partners allowing them to find resources, employment, housing, etc. The senior center provides meals, services, socialization, and activities for senior citizens.
+Funding is allocated to Shelter of Hope for damaged flooring.
+The flooring is a safety risk to residents and staff.
 Goal Name Economic Opportunities for Minority Businesses 5 Goal Description Increase jobs for low- and moderate-income families through the Women and Minority Business Loan program.
-Goal Name Provide Adequate and Dependable Public Services 6 Goal Description Provide various service activities to improve the quality of life for low-and moderate-income families.
-These activities may include: neighborhood watch, child care, food programs, hygiene/medical programs, educational, etc. Provide various services based on urgent need during the COVID19 pandemic.
-7 Goal Name Clearance Goal Description Remove slum and blighting conditions through demolition of vacant, abandoned and dilapidated structures